Slideshow Pictures: Epilepsy -- Symptoms, Causes and Treatment

 First Aid for Seizures

-Call 911 if a seizure lasts more than 5 minutes, recurs, or the person is pregnant, injured, or diabetic.
+First aid for seizures involves keeping the person safe until the seizure stops, and/or calling 911.
+Call 911 for a seizure lasting more than five minutes, if it recurs, or if the seizing patient is pregnant, injured, or diabetic.

 Treatment for Status Seizures

 Prolonged (five minutes or greater) seizures may be termed status epilepticus.
 This condition is an emergency and requires emergency treatment to avoid hypoxia and other life-threatening problems.
 Frequently, status epilepticus is treated by intravenous medications and supplemental oxygen.
 Most patients with status epilepticus require hospital treatment and/or observation in the hospital.